I’m going to tell you EVERYTHING you need to know about lucid dreams.

 You’ll also be able to sleep better, wake up with more motivation and energy, stop having nightmares, and experience your fantasies, just to name a few benefits.

 What Do My Dreams Mean?
 (Dream Interpretation)

-We have a section on Dream interpretation, but for the most part your dreams mean what you understand them to mean.
-It depends on your personality, and your specific character traits, because although you can read an analysis of dream signs and meaning on the internet, it only means something if you can relate it to yourself..
+For the most part, your dreams mean what YOU understand them to mean.
+It depends on your personality, and your specific character traits, because although you can read an analysis of dream signs and meaning on the internet, it only means something if you can relate it to yourself.